rzaluska/hugo-blog-source/content/blog/important-go-interfaces.md

 you must create proper `sort.Interface` implementation for it.

 ## Conclusion
-This post lists most important interfaces in Golang.
+This post lists some of the most important interfaces in Golang.
 Of course, this list is not complete because there are a lot more interfaces in Go.
 The ones in this post are a good starting point and will give you knowledge of what you are dealing with,